GPx-E/Excel-data-cleaning/README.md

-# 🎓PROYECTO LIMPIEZA DE DATOS EN EXCEL🎓

-Pequeño proyecto orientado a la revisión del proceso de limpieza y preparación de datos de un dataset en formato CSV.
-Para ello, se ha utilizado un dataset "sucio" con el find e dificultar la tarea y ayudar al aprendizaje.

-El dataset contiene información de ventas minoristas con las siguientes variables principales:

-- Transaction ID

-- Customer ID

-- Category

-- Item

-- Payment Method

-- Location

-- Discount Applied

-- Quantity

-- Price Per Unit

-- Total Spent

-- Transaction Date

-Una vez redistribuidos los datos en una tabla dinámica, encontré los siguientes errores:

-1) Textos inconsistentes con espacios, mayúsculaes y minúsculas.
-2) Cantidades negativas o ceros.
-3) Números con formato texto.
-4) Valores faltantes.
-5) Cálculos totales que no coincidian.
-6) Fechas adjudicadas a formatos erroneos.

-Para solucionarlo, he utilizado los siguientes procesos.

-1) Eliminación de espacios sobrantes función: ESPACIOS () y normalización de las letras con la función NOMPROPIO ().
-2) Tratamiento de valores erroneos en las columnas Quantity ≤ 0 y Price ≤ 0.
-Ambos transformados en espacios vacíos.
-3) Conversión de texto numérico con la función VALOR () y evasión de errores con la función SI.ERROR ().
-4) Recalcular el ingreso total (Quantity * Price Per Unit) y gestionar las operaciones inconsistentes.
-5) Por último, gestión de las fechas inválidad y cambiar su formato a fecha corta.

-Aunque no se deba hacer, he querido mantener todo el proceso realizado como evolución del proyecto con el fin, de poder observar el proceso realizado.
-Por ello, las columnas auxiliare sos ecundarias que deberían de haber sido eliminadas al final, las he mantenido.

-En resumen, el proyecto tenía como objetivo depurar y preparar el dataset para su posterior análisis.

-Por último, solo me queda darte las gracias por leer hasta aquí.

-Un saludo.
+# 🎓DATA CLEANING PROJECT IN EXCEL🎓

+Small project oriented toward reviewing the process of cleaning and preparing data from a dataset in CSV format.
+To do so, a "dirty" dataset has been used in order to make the task more difficult and support learning.

+The dataset contains retail sales information with the following main variables:
+• Transaction ID
+• Customer ID
+• Category
+• Item
+• Payment Method
+• Location
+• Discount Applied
+• Quantity
+• Price Per Unit
+• Total Spent
+• Transaction Date

+Once the data were redistributed into a pivot table, I found the following errors:
+1) Inconsistent texts with spaces, uppercase and lowercase letters.
+2) Negative quantities or zeros.
+3) Numbers in text format.
+4) Missing values.
+5) Total calculations that did not match.
+6) Dates assigned to incorrect formats.

+To solve this, I used the following processes:
+1) Removal of extra spaces using the function ESPACIOS () and normalization of letters with the function NOMPROPIO ().
+2) Handling of erroneous values in the columns Quantity ≤ 0 and Price ≤ 0.
+Both transformed into empty spaces.
+3) Conversion of numeric text with the function VALOR () and error avoidance with the function SI.ERROR ().
+4) Recalculate total revenue (Quantity * Price Per Unit) and manage inconsistent operations.
+5) Finally, handling invalid dates and changing their format to short date.

+Although it should not be done, I wanted to keep the entire process carried out as an evolution of the project in order to observe the process performed.
+Therefore, the secondary auxiliary columns that should have been removed at the end have been kept.
+In summary, the project aimed to clean and prepare the dataset for subsequent analysis.
+Finally, all that remains is to thank you for reading this far.

+Best regards.

 GPx-E